 Impress upon show etiquette

-Do NOT whatever you do – remember no one cares if your feet hurt or how tired you are – do not ever sit in your booth space.
-Even if there is a chair in the booth leave it empty.
-Improving your trade show image is also important and standing up looking ready for anything is one of them.
-Plus, if you were not the one who planned this booth space be respectful of the time and effort that went into it by not sitting.
+Do NOT ever sit in your booth space!
+Remember no one cares if your feet hurt or how tired you are.
+Even if there is a chair in the booth, leave it empty.
+Improving your trade show image is also important and standing up, looking ready for anything is one of them.
+Plus, if you were not the one who planned this booth space, be respectful of the time and effort that went into it by not sitting.
 The point of a trade show is the face-to-action so get out there in front of as many people as possible.
 Your company is paying hundreds to thousands or even tens of thousands for you to be there and a trade show is ultimately a short period of time.

 If you are interested in purchasing a portable trade show display for your next trade show or event, contact us here!